robeleq/etnltk/README.md

 # Ethiopian Language Toolkit (etltk)

 - The Ethiopian Natural Language Toolkit (ETLTK) project aimed to develop a suite of open source Natural Language Processing modules for the Ethiopian languages.
+- The Ethiopian Language Toolkit (ETLTK) is built using python language and takes inspiration from `spacy` and `nltk` libraries.

 ## Installation